bahodge/tomb-of-annihilation/sessions/Session 42.md

 We find a froghemoth shrine.
 There are frescos on the wall and we all done some frog masks to try and recreate the scenes in the frescos.

+[[Munch]] finds some bracers of archery.
+She grabs them and becomes possessed by a froghemoth god.